Dairy Campus

 The Dairy Campus in the Netherlands is a test farm and centre for scientific research and practical training in the field of dairy farming, located, the capital of the province of Friesland.
 The decision to launch this centre was made in 2011, and it was opened in 2016.
 The Campus traces its roots to the test farm Bosma Zathe, founded in Ureterp in 1944; its building complex was formerly called Nij Bosma Zathe (nij means "new" in the West Frisian language).
-Today, the Dairy Campus is part of Wageningen University & Research (WUR).
+Since 2000, the Dairy Campus has been part of Wageningen University & Research (WUR).
 All activities in the centre are focused on the development of sustainable methods for the production and processing of dairy products.

 History

 In May 1944, the Centraal Instituut voor Landbouwkundig Onderzoek ("Central Institute for Agricultural Research", CILO), based in Wageningen, leased the dairy farm Bosma Zathe in the Frisian village of Ureterp for agronomic research.
 In 1956 this test farm was taken over by the (Frisian provincial) Christelijke Boeren en Tuinders Bond ("Christian Farmers' and Horticulturalists' Association", CBTB), which ran it for the following sixteen years.
 During a reorganisation in 1972, Bosma Zathe was transformed into a regional research centre (ROC).
 As such it became, from 1974 onwards, a collaboriation between the CBTB, the Friese Maatschappij van Landbouw ("Frisian Society of Agriculture") and interest groups of farmers and horticulturalists from the neighbouring Province of Groningen.
 Through a merger in 1995, the test farm became part of a national Stichting Praktijkonderzoek Rundvee, Schapen en Paarden ("Foundation for Practical Research into Husbandry of Cattle, Sheep and Horses").
 From that point, the research which took place there was coordinated from Lelystad, in the central Dutch province of Flevoland.

 In 2000, the test farm Bosma Zathe was moved from Ureterp to the Boksumerpolder, near the Frisian capital of Leeuwarden, where it took the name of Nij Bosma Zathe (nij means "new" in the West Frisian language).
 The building complex in that location was newly built in 1999.
 Nij Bosma Zathe was officially opened by the Queen's Commissioner in the Province of Friesland Ed Nijpels on 6 December 2000.
 The entire moving operation cost in excess of 17 million Dutch guilders.
 Afterwards, Nij Bosma Zatha, together with the other five Dutch regional research centres in the field of dairy farming (Cranendonck, De Vlierd, Zegveld, Aver Heino and Waiboerhoeve), became part of Wageningen University & Research (WUR).
 Nij Bosma Zathe's function was that of centre for practical research for the dairy farming area of the northern Netherlands region (nl).
 In 2001 the test farm was grouped with the Praktijkonderzoek Veehouderij ("Practical Research Animal Husbandry"), an independently operating part of WUR.
 At that time Nij Bosma Zathe was made up of two residential dwellings, a (traditional) barn, a dairy barn with room for 184 cows, a barn for young cattle with facilities for calving, and a shed for agricultural machinery.